 Worksheets(“Object Methods In VBA”).Copy After:=Worksheets(“Sheet1”)

 The basic structure of this Sub procedure is suggested at the Microsoft Dev Center.
-This macro is also included in the sample Excel workbook accompanying this blog post.
-You can get immediate access (for free) to this workbook by clicking here.

 The following image shows the VBA code of the Copy_Main_Worksheet within the Visual Basic Editor: